-Bids must be submitted in accordance with this Notice of Sale prior to 11:00 A.M.
-Eastern Daylight Time on the Bid Date.
+Bids must be submitted in accordance with this Notice of Sale.
+All bids must be submitted in their entirety on the Parity website.
+All bids must be submitted prior to the deadline of 11:00 A.M.
+Eastern Daylight Time.
 No bid will be accepted after the bid deadline.